-- Provide adequate maintenance of the City's sewer mains, which allows for the efficient collection of wastewater. - Provide for the treatment of wastewater generated within the City.
+- Provide adequate maintenance of the City's sewer mains and lift stations, which allows for the efficient collection of wastewater. - Provide for the treatment of wastewater generated within the City.

-- Operate, clean, and repair approximately 420 miles of sanitary sewer mains and six existing sewer lift stations and one new temporary lift station that is expected to be in operation next fiscal year. - Record video of the City sewer mains to identify problems and to make recommendations for capital improvement projects. - Provide accurate underground service alert marking of sewer facilities. - Utilize up-to-date telemetry to monitor sewer lift station operations in the most efficient and economical manner. - Operate the STWRF for the City's new growth areas through the City's design, build, and operate contractor (JACOBS, formerly CH2MHill). - Monitor and report to the Regional Water Quality Control Board data from the discharges from the Water Reuse Facility to the recycled water use areas and the NPDES-permitted discharge points. - Operate the sewer lift stations and the recycled water pump station and distribution system constructed to serve the new growth areas of the City. - Work with consultants on the Wastewater System Master Plan and the Recycled Water Master Plan Updates to evaluate service delivery to future growth associated with the new General Plan.
+- Operate, clean, and repair almost 430 miles of sanitary sewer mains and seven existing sewer lift/pump stations, including a new temporary lift station added in fiscal year 2021-2022. - Record video of the City sewer mains to identify problems and to make recommendations for capital improvement projects. - Provide accurate underground service alert marking of sewer facilities. - Utilize up-to-date telemetry to monitor sewer lift station operations in the most efficient and economical manner. - Upgrade outdated supervisory control and data acquisition (SCADA) software that is no longer supported and does not adhere to current industry security standards for industrial control systems (ICS).
+Modern SCADA will provide ease of use and advanced functionality for operators, developers, and system administrators. - Operate the ST-WRF for the City's new growth areas through the City's design, build, and operate contractor (JACOBS, formerly CH2MHill). - Monitor and report to the Regional Water Quality Control Board data from the discharges from the Water Reuse Facility to the recycled water use areas and the NPDES-permitted discharge points. - Operate the sewer lift stations and the recycled water pump station and distribution system constructed to serve the new growth areas of the City. - Work with consultants on the Wastewater System Master Plan and the Recycled Water Master Plan Updates to evaluate service delivery to future growth associated with the current General Plan.

 The Fresno-Clovis Regional Wastewater Treatment Plant continues to upgrade and replace various components and facilities.
 The City of Clovis will continue to share in most of these costs.
-In the future, when the hydraulic capacity at the plant is increased, the City may also want to purchase additional capacity for new development within its current trunk sewer areas.
 New growth areas that are outside the current service areas will ultimately be served by the Clovis Water Reuse Facility.
-This facility provides water that is reused in the City as an additional source of non-potable water.
-The NPDES permit for the facility was recently adopted on April 4, 2019.
-It became effective on June 1, 2019 and is set to expire on May 31, 2024.
+This facility provides tertiary treated recycled water that is used in the City as an additional water source in lieu of potable water.
+The NPDES permit for the facility was adopted on April 4, 2019.
+It became effective on June 1, 2019, and is set to expire on May 31, 2024.
 Additional monitoring and studies will occur during this five-year permit term and will result in additional requirements in the next permit term.
-A 3% rate increase is not included in the forecast period because the sewer fund is projected to be balanced with adequate reserves.
-There remains sufficient funds in the bond charge fund balance collected in the prior year to continue the full \$7.30 per month rebate to customers.
+A 3% rate increase is included in the forecast period to keep up with rising operating, maintenance, and capital costs, and to maintain a sufficient fund balance for future bonding capacity.
+There remain sufficient funds in the bond charge fund balance collected in prior years to continue the full \$7.30 per month rebate to customers.
 The amount of the rebate is evaluated each year and the bond charge may be needed depending on the number of development units and the corresponding revenue.